mdislamulhaque/ubongo_tw/README.md

-# 🎬 SaladinaTV
+# 🎬 SafaricomTV

-SaladinaTV is a modern video streaming web application project.
+SafaricomTV is a modern video streaming web application project.
 It is built using **Vite** and uses **npm scripts** to run in development mode or build for production.

 ---